Fighting Wrongful Convictions Across Massachusetts

 We also belong to the Innocence Network, a group of organizations from all over the world dedicated to fighting wrongful convictions.

-We regularly accept students for volunteer and internship positions at our offices in Somerville, Massachusetts.
+We regularly accept students for volunteer and internship positions at our office in Boston, Massachusetts.
 To get involved, please reach out!
-We are currently accepting applications for 2021 Fall Internships.
+We are currently accepting applications for 2025 Spring Internships.